kendayao/Tic-Tac-Toe/README.md

 * [Questions](#questions)
 * [Deployed Application URL](#deployed-application-URL)

+## Technology

+- Python

 ## User Story

-As a user, I would like a tic tac toe game I can play with another user.
+As a user, I would like a tic tac toe game so that I can play with another user.

 ## Installation

 Do a git fork and clone.
-In the command line, go to the project directory and type on python and then name of the file.
+In the command line, go to the project directory and type in python and then name of the file.

 ## Usage